Symptoms Of A Bad Engine Immobilizer

 Car Key Battery

-The key fob contains a transmitter that sends a signal to the car’s receiver.
-To send this message, it requires battery power.
+The key fob contains a transmitter that sends a signal to the vehicle’s receiver.
+To send this message, it requires electrical power.

 You need to replace the button-style batteries in your key every few years.
-Like all cells, they’ll eventually run out of charge and stop working.
+Like all cells, they’ll eventually run out of power and cease working.

 To rule out your key as the main problem, change the battery.
 You’ll find this only costs a few dollars.
 Someone in the hardware or locksmith store might even install it for you.